Creative Writing

 Applications

 Applications are available from the Graduate School, 116 Allen Hall, Mississippi State, MS 39762.
 For more information about the graduate program in English, contact Shalyn Claggett, Director of Graduate Studies.
-For more information about the creative writing emphasis, contact Catherine Pierce and Becky Hagenston, Co-Directors of the Creative Writing program.
+For more information about the creative writing emphasis, contact Becky Hagenston, Director of the Creative Writing program.

 In addition to the graduate school application, a writing sample is required of all applicants to the creative writing emphasis.
 Applicants should submit either 10-12 pages of poetry or 15-30 pages of fiction (or up to 30 pages of a combination of poetry and fiction).
-Email the sample as an attachment to Catherine Pierce (poetry) or Becky Hagenston (fiction).
+Email the sample as an attachment to Saddiq Dzukogi (poetry) or Becky Hagenston (fiction).

 Applicants wishing to receive funding for graduate study and be eligible for the department’s Eugene Butler Scholarship in Creative Writing must submit their application and writing sample by March 15.